hiveot/hub/README.md

 1. Launcher support for distributed environment. (multiple launcher instances) [todo]
 1. Support lets-encrypt CA and server certificate [todo]
-1. Support mqtt transport protocol. [tbd as client or server?]
+1. Support mqtt transport protocol. [as client or as server]
 1. Websockets sub-protocol binding [functional but spec is in development]
 1. Support for TD Security section. [it is not fully clear how to describe login for obtaining tokens]
 1. Support for TD Forms sections. [contentious, as they are hardly useful in this setup]